-The Reading Clinic uses an Orton-Gillingham approach.
-Reading Clinic instructors are trained in Orton-Gillingham, The Association Method, Discover Reading, and utilize the clinic’s own Yes!
+The Reading Clinic uses an, Orton-Gillingham Approach.
+The Reading Clinic Instructors are trained in Orton-Gillingham, The Association Method, Discover Reading and utilize The Reading Clinic’s own Yes!
 Reading Program.
 This broad base allows us to be flexible yet systematic in our approach with each student.

 Math skills dominate our lives.
-They are needed in money transactions, telling time, wage calculations, measurements, data collection, etc. From the moment we awaken we engage with numbers-how much time before the bus arrives, how much to pay for breakfast, how many calories in a bagel, how to calculate projected savings etc. Significant decline in math skills over the years costs students in terms of academic success and career choices.
+They are needed in money transactions, telling time, wage calculations, measurements, data collection, etc. From the moment we awaken we engage with numbers.
+Significant decline in math skills over the years costs students in terms of academic success and career choices.

-Research tells us that students with learning problems, including those with learning disabilities, can achieve success despite their knowledge and skill deficits, by acquiring and using specific learning strategies.
-The Reading Clinic is currently offering two programs designed to assist struggling students with written expression:
+Research tells us that students with learning problems, including those with learning disabilities, can achieve success despite their knowledge and skill deficits by acquiring and using specific learning strategies.

 The Reading Clinic has introduced a program for students who need to focus on the very early skills required for writing success.